 We created a dashboard where the lab can see all of their sites in one glance, see the number of patients tested, and look at clinical data from each site.
 We also provided the individual sites with access to their own dashboard as well.
 These physicians can now automatically enroll patients into a study, collect consent online, collect clinical information online, have the testing done at the patient’s home, and upload any future results directly into the dashboard.
 Patients in this study appreciate the transparency around results and participation, and physicians appreciate having more time in their day to focus on other tasks.

-The platform can be re-skinned to address multiple use cases, but the main goal remains the same.
-Create a user-friendly experience, broaden access to genomic-based medicine, and continually engage users.
+The digital healthcare solutions platform can be re-skinned to address multiple use cases, but the main goal remains the same.
+Create a user-friendly experience, broaden access to genomic-based precision and personalized medicine, and continually engage users.

 While the goal of the platform is to create experiences that users appreciate, we also know that there is tremendous value in looking at the data that is collected by the platform.
 We are getting really valuable phenotypic data during the intake process on the platform.
 This data might be input by a physician or the patient themselves and includes info like age, family history, previous testing, where they live, what medicines someone takes, etc.